Police Brutality Lawsuit Loans

 Recent police brutality lawsuits

-While there have been multiple police brutality lawsuits, as stated earlier they typically do not end in a conviction.
-However, when going after a civil lawsuit, the plaintiffs tend to receive rather large settlements.
+While there have been multiple police brutality cases, as stated earlier, they typically do not end in a criminal conviction.
+However, when pursuing a civil lawsuit, plaintiffs tend to receive rather large settlements.

-• Lamar Anthony Smith v.
+• Anthony Lamar Smith v.
 Jason Stockley – Smith allegedly took part in a drug transaction.
-Stockley shot into Smith’s SUV with his personal AK47 5 times.
-In the end, the state failed to prove that Stockley did not shoot Smith in an act of self-defense and Stockley was acquitted of all charges
+Stockley shot into Smith’s SUV with his personal AK-47 five times.
+In the end, the state failed to prove that Stockley did not shoot Smith in an act of self-defense, and Stockley was acquitted of all charges.

-• Alton Sterling – while being pinned down outside of a convenience store, Sterling was shot in the back by officers.
-The civil case is still pending and will go to trial in 2021.
+• Alton Sterling – While being pinned down outside of a convenience store, Sterling was shot in the back by officers.
+The civil case was settled in 2021.

-You can read about more police trials and their verdicts by visiting here.
+You can read about more police trials and their verdicts here.

 Our Satisfied Customers